vpeshin/devnotes/tools/vscode.md

 ## Bootstrap code completion

 1. `ext install vscode-html-css`
-2. Add an resource.json file inside your .vscode or project root folder, you can configure paths to your used style sheets.
+2. [obsolete?]
+Add an resource.json file inside your .vscode or project root folder, you can configure paths to your used style sheets.
 3. Example of resource.json file:

 ```json